azdavis/rjsonnet/docs/ARCHITECTURE.md

 ### `crates/jsonnet-std-sig`

-Rust code describing the signatures of the std fns.
+Rust code describing the signatures of the standard library functions.

 ## Overall crates